pazdingo/TwilightC2/readme.md

 Twilight C2 is distributed as a closed-source application.
 Please refer to the terms of use provided with your copy of the software for licensing details.

+## Credits

+Twilight C2 is solely made by @pazdano & @exploitable on telegram.

 ## Support and Contact

 For support or inquiries, please contact the Twilight C2 support team on telegram @twilightcnc.